radhigulati/prework_instructions/instructions.md

 ---

-This pre-work needs to be complete before 11am PT on Wednesday, January 27th.
-The istructions below will help you install and download certain tools you need to complete both hands-on activites.

 **PLEASE REMEMBER When you type in a command in your terminal, do not add the ```$``` sign.
 The dollar sign is the symbol used to signify where you can begin typing in commands.**

 If you run into any issues, please let me know soon so we can work together to make sure everyone is set up for success next week.